fliper-b3/camumda/camunda-autoscaler/Questions.md

 * How long did it take you to solve the exercise?
 (Please be honest, we evaluate your answer to this question based on your experience.)

-  `abount four days 3-4 hours per day to pass both variants and one full day to check and describe all these.
+  `about four days 3-4 hours per day to pass both variants and one full day to check and describe all these.
   When I started I was confident this task about HPA, I pass it and wanted to send, but read task again, I decided you want to see